 Yet call us sentimental nostalgists, but we miss the bold, majestic and distinctively American look of the original; while the current design feels like it could be a logo for any airline, anywhere on Earth.

 Best Western has had a number of distinctive logos since its founding in 1948.
 But it’s this 1993 creation, with its unusual colour scheme, weird typography and slightly crazy crown emblem, that we still hold dear in our hearts.

-Admittedly this logo, which had received only very minor tweaks over the years, could have done with a touch of modernisation, along the lines of recent redesigns by or .
-But sadly in our opinion, last year the hotel chain instead threw the baby out with the bathwater, commissioning this brand-new logo from San Diego agency (shown below).
+Admittedly this logo, which had received only very minor tweaks over the years, could have done with a touch of modernisation, along the lines of redesigns by TGI Friday or Hooters, for example.
+But sadly in our opinion, last year the hotel chain instead threw the baby out with the bathwater, commissioning this brand-new logo from San Diego agency MiresBall (shown below).

 Furthermore, by jettisoning the building-motif border, the new design fails to conveys ‘hotel’ in any meaningful way; it could easily be the logo for a software firm, a pharmaceutical company... anything, really.

 Here’s another beloved logo (above) that generations formed a deep emotional connection with.
 And sadly, it’s another design that’s fallen victim of the mania for uncontrolled minimalism.